steliosot/docs/docs/index.md

 > It handles the orchestration of cloud resources and integration with providers (like `Amazon Web Services` or the `Google Cloud Platform`) by utilizing code and repositories with actions (like `GitHub Action`), deploying and configuring systems (like `databases`), and setting up their dependencies.

-:bulb: Workflows are defined in YAML files and triggered by events such as push, pull requests, or issue creation, or manually or they can be scheduled to run at specific times.
+:bulb: Workflows are specified in YAML files and can be triggered by events like push actions, pull requests, issue creations, or manually.
+They can also be scheduled to run at specific times.

 ### :red_circle: What are the problems?